The Foster Parents' Bill of Rights

 Rescue groups can be hectic organizations– coordinating volunteer efforts, having to make a lot of daily decisions, dealing with vet emergencies, etc.– and representatives from the organization might not always be available or responsive.
 Be understanding and flexible, but make sure your needs as a foster– and that your foster dog’s needs– are met.
 Speak up if you have any issues.
 If the rescue is unresponsive, reach out to Foster Dogs and we can help facilitate communication.

-If you don’t adopt your foster, you are still providing them with a loving home while they find their forever home.
+You are still providing your foster dog with a loving home while they find their forever home.
 Good fosters are invaluable volunteers, so keep on fostering over and over; you’ll become addicted!

 Know where to find helpful information and resources